Old Ford Lock: The Big Breakfast

 For ten years, the neighbouring old Lock-keeper's cottages were used for television filming of The Big Breakfast, Channel 4's early morning show.
-The three cottages, which were converted into a single house for the show, have since been compulsorily purchased as part of the Olympic Stadium development plans for the 2012 Summer Olympics.
-As of 2017, the cottages have remained intact despite their 200-metre proximity to the stadium.
+The three cottages, which were converted into a single house for the show, were compulsorily purchased as part of the Olympic Stadium development plans for the 2012 Summer Olympics.
+In 2020, the house was again sold having been renovated and is now a private residence.